 Negative emotions are: vindictive, aggressive, stingy, violent, explosive, hotheaded, obsessed, dogmatic, arrogant, competitive, antagonistic & narrowminded.

 The Spirit of Wood Element

-With the Hun we see from beginning to emerge from formlessness and manifestation arising from pure possibility.
+With the Hun, we see from beginning to emerging from formlessness and manifestation arising from pure possibility.
 The realm of the Hun is the transitional world that exists between heaven and the horizon, where Qi solidifies into matter and form.
 Hun is a free-flowing, shape-shifter in amongst the clouds, mist and winds of heaven.

 - Sleeping & dreaming – The Hun is responsible for maintaining sound, peaceful sleep with dreams that are beneficial to the soul.

 - Emotional balance – The Hun maintains the balance of the emotional life, so that emotions are not repressed or overly expressed.

 - Decision making & planning – The Hun supports the psychological function of decision making and planning, giving us a sense of direction and vision for life.

 - Vision & imagination – The Hun is responsible for our ability to see the colours of the world through our eyes and for our internal vision and imagination.

 When the Hun is upset we see many of the signs and symptoms of an unbalanced Wood element or toxic liver/gall bladder….

 Common symptoms – depression, insomnia, excess dreams, absence of dreams, erratic emotions, disorganization, repressed emotions, excess sleeping, anxieties, emotional digestive problems, lack of clear vision, outbursts of anger.